Corien Wortmann-Kool

 C.M.
-(Corien) Wortmann-Kool (born 27 June 1959 in Oud-Alblas) is a Dutch politician of the Christian Democratic Appeal (Christen-Democratisch Appèl) who served as a Member of the European Parliament from 2004 until 2014.
+(Corien) Wortmann-Kool (born 27 June 1959 in Oud-Alblas) is a Dutch politician of the Christian Democratic Appeal (CDA) who served as a Member of the European Parliament from 2004 until 2014.
 She has a background in politics, public administration and business.
 During her time in parliament, she served as vice president on Economic and Financial Affairs of the European People's Party (EPP) Group.
 She has an MA in Political Science and Economics from VU University Amsterdam.

 Wortmann-Kool has been chairing the Stichting Pensioenfonds ABP since 1 January 2015.

 Career

 Wortmann-Kool started her political career in the board of the youth organization of the CDA.
 From 1987 until 1994, she was a member of the executive board of the CDA party.
 During the municipal elections of 1994, she was elected as council member of the municipal council in her town of residence, Zeist.
 In 1995, she became Chair of the CDA delegation in the municipal council, from which she retired in 1999.

 From 1996 onwards, Wortmann-Kool worked at the Dutch Ministry of Transport, Public Works and Water Management where she served as senior policy advisor and project leader on projects related to the governance of the Public Sector.
 From 2001, she served as deputy and acting Director for Transport and Infrastructure.
 Prior to this she was Member of the executive board of a retail company.